 The interplay between imports, exports and total trade (encompassing the sum of both), reflects the total volume of international trade transactions.
 This indicator is critical for evaluating the United States' integration into the global economy and its capacity in participating in international trade effectively.

 Trade between the United States and the rest of the world has shown variations in recent years.
-In the year 2022, it stood out for recording the highest growth in total trade, reaching a value of US$5.31T.
-During 2023, a value of $5.18B was reached, showing a decrease compared to the previous year (2022), with a variation of 3.85% in total trade.
+In the year N/A, it stood out for recording the highest growth in total trade, reaching a value of N/A. During N/A, a value of $5.18B was reached, showing N/A (N/A), with a variation of N/A in total trade.

 In recent years, the imports and exports of the United States have experienced significant changes.
 In 2022, exports surged by 17.5%, while imports grew by 14.6%, indicating a significant increase in the volume of goods and services traded.
 However, in 2023, exports decreased by 2.2% and imports fell by 4.9% in U.S. international trade.